Learn about the practice of observant Jews, Christians and Muslims.

 Does your organization host workshops?
 Méli is available to lead workshops at organizations, companies, social groups and universities.
 See options in Workshops.

-Join the mailing list to receive periodic notices of events, new articles, podcast episodes and other activities.
+Sign up for the newsletter to receive periodic notices of events, new articles, podcast episodes and other activities.

 Contact Méli to explore the possibilities!